The Devil Below: Plot

 A mining crew is leaving the Shookum Hills Coal Mine.
 A man named Schuttmann and his son Eric are talking when an unknown creature attacks Eric.
 Schuttmann attempts to save Eric, but the creature stabs him in the throat, paralyzing him.
 A bloodied Eric is taken away screaming.

 Years later, a team of scientists—Darren, Shawn, Terry, and Jaime—led by an adventurer named Arianne, are searching for Shookum Hills and its coal mines.
 Since the 1970s, the town was no longer placed on maps, its population seemingly vanished.
 It's believed that the disappearance is related to an underground coal fire that resulted in sinkholes opening up around the town.
 Darren, the team leader, believes that the fires were started by a rare mineral.

 The group stops at a store where Arianne buys supplies and asks for directions to Shookum Hills.
 The proprietor claims that he has never heard of Shookum Hills and tells her to go back the way she came.
 As the team leaves the store, the proprietor warns someone that there is a problem.
 A car begins following them.
 Arianne successfully eludes the pursuers, and arrives at a dirt road blockaded by an electrical fence.
 They climb over an electric fence and discover the abandoned Shookum Hills Mine.

 Though delighted by their find, they are puzzled to discover a sinkhole covered by an improvised electrified fence.
-They dismantles the barrier, and as they lower sensors into the sinkhole, Terry is dragged in.
+They dismantle the barrier, and as they lower sensors into the sinkhole, Terry is dragged in.
 Arianne and Jaime descend to try and find Terry, but cannot locate him.
 An angry local named Dale confronts Darren and Shawn, demanding to know why they opened the sinkhole cover.
 As Dale cuts the rope the team used to lower themselves down, Shawn knocks him unconscious.

 Once Arianne returns, she tells them that there is “something else” in the tunnels.
 The group takes Dale's truck and flee only to hit a pot hole and continue on foot into the woods, losing Shawn in the process to one of the creatures chasing them.
 Dale is also killed, after reporting that the sinkhole has been breached.
 Darren, Arianne, and Jaime are rescued by a group of locals led by Schuttman, who used to own the mines.
 He reveals that the mines are home to monsters that are the true reason the town disappeared.
 The surviving townsfolk have remained behind to keep the creatures contained.